Chia-Network/chips/chip005.md

     other opcodes will implement this feature, for soft-fork compatibility.

 #### OP_CLTVDROP
-    As CLTV, but consumes
+    As CLTV, but consumes argument.
+(MAY BE REPLACED BY CHIP011)

 #### OP_CSVDROP
     AS CSV, but consumes argument.
+(MAY BE REPLACED BY CHIP011)

 #### OP_BLSAGGREGATE
     see chip006